CACTUS Journal Policies

 • Fair and unbiased handling - manuscripts are evaluated without discrimination based on authors’ nationality, institutional affiliation, gender, ethnicity, political or religious beliefs

-• Confidentiality - editors protect manuscript confidentiality and reviewer identities
+• Confidentiality - editors protect manuscript confidentiality and the identity of reviewers

 • Conflicts of interest - editors disclose competing interests and recuse themselves where a conflict could reasonably be perceived